JiFish/Storyteller/README.md

 These links will be removed hastily if anyone ever objects.
 Don't be a jerk.
 If use them, make sure you own the books.
 [Amazon link](http://www.amazon.com/s?url=search-alias%3Daps&field-keywords=fighting+fantasy)

 #### Option 2: Import a book you own
-Unfortunately, the _Fighting Fantasy_ books can no longer be bought in an eBook format.
-If they were, I'd provide a script to automate extraction.
-Since they aren't your only option is to scan, OCR and input the text yourself from a paper book.
-If you're mad enough to attempt this, see `book.php` for an example.
-Use can use the `bookconvert.php` script in the *extras* directory to help you convert raw text to this format. e.g. `php bookconvert.php mybook.txt > book.php`
+Unless you are lucky enough to find the book you want in an eBook format, your only option is to scan and OCR the text yourself from a paper book.
+One you've converted the book to raw text, you can use can use the `bookconvert.php` script in the *extras* directory to help you convert raw text to the correct format. e.g. `php bookconvert.php mybook.txt > book.php`.
+See `book.php` for an example book.

 #### Option 3: Write your own adventure
 Storyteller doesn't have to play the official books.
 Perhaps one of the best ways to get a story in to the bot is to write your own.
-So long as you are compatible with the _Fighting Fantasy_ ruleset, this will work.
+Choose a set of supported rules you like and come up with your own adventure.
 If anyone does do this, please consider submitting your story back here.
 I'd love to include longer stories with this distribution.

 ### 3. Set the booktype / adjust config.php
 Open `config.php` and set `BOOK_TYPE` to the correct value for the book you are playing.
 This controls which stats are available, the character sheet and ensures character generation matches the book's rules.
 You can look up the correct book type in `book_support.html` found in the *extras* directory.